canonical/vault-k8s-operator/README.md

-# vault
+# Vault Operator (Kubernetes)

-This charm deploys [Vault][vault-upstream], a tool for securely managing secrets used in modern computing (e.g. passwords, certificates, API keys).
+Vault is a tool for securely managing secrets used in modern computing (e.g. passwords, certificates, API keys).

-In addition to deploying and initializing Vault, this charm supports high availability mode using the Raft backend.
+The Vault Operator deploys and initializes Vault on Kubernetes, and runs in high availability mode using the Raft backend.

 ## Usage